tlorien/fountain-screenwriter/README.md

 ```

 ## ❤️ Credits & Support
-Built with ❤️ using `Fountain-JS` and Obsidian’s plugin API.
+Built with ❤️ using `@thombruce/Fountain-JS` and Obsidian’s plugin API.
 Find support, report issues, or contribute here on GitHub.

 ## 📜 License